 It’s been one month since the tragedy that hit closest to me occurred and this is the first time I’ve been able to write about it.
-You see, until I write about something, I can’t fully process it. mann lange single I’ve avoided processing this one because I don’t want to believe my little sleepy town could be the front page of the news and I am in denial that this is my children’s “new normal.”
+You see, until I write about something, I can’t fully process it. look here I’ve avoided processing this one because I don’t want to believe my little sleepy town could be the front page of the news and I am in denial that this is my children’s “new normal.”

 On December 2nd, 2015, two terrorists walked into a meeting in San Bernardino, CA, and killed 14 people and injured 21 more.
 This happened a few short miles from the school I work at, the school my children attend, the school that has the word CHRISTIAN written brazenly on the exterior.
 I sat with my students, each with their own special need, listening to the sirens roar by, in search for this young couple, parents even, who chose to spread their hate.
 I felt like a sitting duck, fiercely protective of my students, and at the same time, wanting desperately to have my own two children within arms reach.

 When my family was finally home, together, my husband and I listened on the scanner to see where the manhunt was.
 A street two blocks from our house was called out by the dispatcher.
 Terror crept in closer and closer to our supposed “safe haven.”
-Later, we were to find out that walking distance from our home, an apartment I drove by several times a day, housed items of destruction with deadly intent. visit this page Our idea of safety was overthrown, our quaint little town, desecrated.
+Later, we were to find out that walking distance from our home, an apartment I drove by several times a day, housed items of destruction with deadly intent. frau sucht mann sg Our idea of safety was overthrown, our quaint little town, desecrated.

 Helicopters loomed low over our home for the next week; their constant noise was deafening and a continual reminder of what just happened.
 News vans filled our streets and our town which none of my Nor Cal friends could remember, was now seared in the country’s brain.

-All along, no one would call it what it was: terrorism. chatten mit single frauen It evoked terror in all of us.
+All along, no one would call it what it was: terrorism. view it now It evoked terror in all of us.
 My eight-year-old boy who even at such a young age was concerned about and questioned the prior Paris attacks and Syrian Refugee crisis, asked the returning day to school whether “Bad guys would come again today.”
 My sixth grader came home questioning how a MOTHER could do such a thing.
 “What will happen to their baby Mama?”
 My children’s world was rocked and yet, my empathetic daughter was concerned for the child.